Skip to main content

 Controlling access with rules

-Use OneCLI’s rules engine to control how agents use your OpenAI key.
+Use OneCLI’s rules engine to control how agents use your OpenAI credentials.
 For example, you can rate-limit requests, restrict agents to specific models by blocking certain paths, or flag high-cost operations for manual approval.
 Rules are evaluated before credential injection, so a blocked request never reaches OpenAI.